deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

    - Signed by operation key & owner

 2. Emergency operation - Redeemer `TradeEmergencyAction {withdraw_output}`

    - Signed by owner
    - Validity range is after `valid_since`
+   - `EmergencyToken` with correct token name of hash of current address is burnt in current transaction

+3. Emergency operation - Redeemer `TradeEmergencyAction {withdraw_output}`

+   - Signed by owner
+   - Validity range is after `valid_since`